vegardht/vegardtorstad/content/publication/journal-article/index.md

 ---
-abstract: "An effective climate agreement should simultaneously foster broad participation, high ambition, and sufficient compliance: this is the \‘effectiveness trilemma\’.
+abstract: "An effective climate agreement should simultaneously foster broad participation, high ambition, and sufficient compliance: this is the effectiveness trilemma.
 While the Paris Agreement has been acclaimed for spurring universal participation, its mitigation mechanism – an unenforced bottom-up framework of voluntary pledges – has been criticized for lacking ambition and incentivizing free riding.
 Does the Paris Agreement come with effectiveness trade-offs?
 How ambitious is the Agreement, and how likely is it that countries will comply with it?
 Using an effectiveness formula to assess ambition, I find that the Paris Agreement constitutes an important improvement compared to business-as-usual.
 Further, based on evidence from interviews with 21 climate negotiators and observers, the compliance prospects of the Agreement are evaluated as moderately positive.
 I conclude that the Agreement has the potential to overcome the effectiveness trilemma, and outline policy measures for achieving that objective."
 author_notes:
 authors:
 - admin